MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/registry-entry-control-tcp-acknowledgment-behavior.md

 ## More information

 As specified in RFC 1122, TCP uses delayed acknowledgments to reduce the number of packets that are sent on the media.
-Instead of sending an acknowledgment for each TCP segment received, TCP in Windows 2000 and later takes a common approach to implementing delayed acknowledgments.
+Instead of sending an acknowledgment for each TCP segment received, TCP in Windows and Windows Server takes a common approach to implementing delayed acknowledgments.
 As data is received by TCP on a particular connection, it sends an acknowledgment back only if one of the following conditions is true:

 - No acknowledgment was sent for the previous segment received.
 - A segment is received, but no other segment arrives within 200 milliseconds for that connection.